quibler7/quibler7/README.md

 ## About Me

-My name is Chaitanya Jadhav, and I am an aspiring app developer with a strong focus on creating innovative software solutions.
+My name is Chaitanya Jadhav, and I am an aspiring Mobile Application Developer with a strong focus on creating innovative software solutions.
 I have a degree in Electronics and Telecommunication Engineering, where I have developed a keen interest in Dart and Flutter for mobile application development.

 I am actively involved in developing applications using Flutter, and I strive to enhance my skills through continuous learning and practical experience.
 In addition to my technical pursuits, I have a passion for photography, videography, and UI design.
 You can view my portfolio on [Bēhance](https://www.behance.net/quibler7).